backstage/backstage/beps/0003-auth-architecture-evolution/README.md

   - Protection of the frontend app bundle from being accessed by unauthenticated users.
   - Basic rate limiting of non-authenticated requests.
   - Cookie-based authentication of requests for static assets that protects against CSRF attacks and does not unnecessarily expose user tokens.
+  - A solution where plugin builders need to opt-out of endpoint protection, for example allowing cookie or unauthenticated access.
 - Basic improvements to the service-to-service auth service interfaces such that we are confident that we do not need to break them in the near future.
   - If possible we will keep using the existing symmetrical keys that are used today, but it is likely that we will need to break compatibility of existing tokens.
   - Encapsulation of user credentials in upstream service requests, avoiding the pattern where backend plugins re-use the user token directly for their outgoing requests.